pypa/twine/README.rst

 username and password to use for each package index (repository) you want to upload to using Twine.

-To set your username and password for test PyPI run the following command.
+To set your username and password for Test PyPI run the following command.
 ``keyring`` will prompt you for your password:

 .. code-block:: console